snok/install-poetry/README.md

 2. Skipping VENV creation

-    If you want to skip VENV creation, all the original examples are valid if you simply remove the VENV activation logic:
+    If you want to skip VENV creation, all the original examples are made valid by removing the VENV activation line: `source .venv/bin/activate`

-    ```yaml
-    source .venv/bin/activate
-    ```

-    If you want to cache your dependencies, you will want to set up something resembling the the linting job caching step in the [Matrix testing](#mtesting) example.
-In this case, you should cache the pip wheels instead of the VENV, meaning you won't cache installed dependencies; just the installables.
+    To enable caching, you will want to set up something resembling the the linting job caching step in the [Matrix testing](#mtesting); caching your pip wheels rather than your installed dependencies.
-    This is still worth doing, as it still saves you a fair bit of time for each run, and it reduces the strain on PyPi.
+    Since you're not caching your whole VENV, you will need to re-install dependencies every time you run the job; however, caching will save you the time it would otherwise take to download the wheels, and it will reduce the strain on PyPi.

 ## Contributing
 Contributions are always welcome; submit a PR!